userbradley/documentation.breadnet.co.uk/docs/cloud/fly/fly-docker-auth.md

 ### Command line

-The flyctl tool has a built in docker auth section
+The flyctl tool has a built-in docker auth section

 ```shell
 fly auth docker